luxocrates/viciious/README.md

 ...which outputs files to the `dist/web-dev` directory.

-#### Node.js host: Running
+#### Node.js host: Building

-As with the web-hosted target, this repo contains a pre-built bundle for the Node.js-hosted mode.
-Start it with:
+Create a single-file bundle at `dist/node/viciious.js` by running:

+    $ npm run build-node

+You can now run  the emulator with the command:

-    $ node dist/node/viciious.js <someprogram>
+` $ node dist/node/viciious.js <someprogram>`

 ...where `<someprogram>` is a path to a `.t64`, `.tap`, `.prg` or `.sid` file (not that you’d get any sound out of the `.sid` in this mode), or a `.json` from a previous snapshot.

 You can omit the program argument, in which case the emulator will boot to Basic.

-#### Node.js host: Building

-To update the bundle at `dist/node/viciious.js`, run:

-    $ npm run build-node

-You can also build to the bundle and run it with a single command, using:
+You can also build to the bundle and run it (to Basic) with a single command, using:

     $ npm run run-node